-Writing and Research: Salverson’s current writing, research and performance interests include: Canada’s involvement in the development of the atomic bomb; the role of the creative arts in military trauma; witnessing violence beyond an aesthetic of injury and spectacle; the importance of the imagination in learning and development.
+Writing and Research: Salverson’s current writing, research and performance interests include: the role of the creative arts in military trauma; witnessing violence beyond an aesthetic of injury and spectacle; the importance of the imagination in learning and development; Canada’s involvement in the development of the atomic bomb.

 Theatre and Opera: http://www.catalysttcm.com/about.html

 Teaching: Salverson’s 2015 /16 teaching includes a second year performance intensive (Drama 238 Fall) a senior performance seminar on devising, aesthetics, ethics, and witnessing stories of violence (Drama 400) and a second year performance/acting class (Drama 238 Winter).